-Give evidence that it's possible to improve a skill by practicing. not at all somewhat very well Describe ways to "grow my intelligence." not at all somewhat very well Recognize that stereotypes may cause me to limit my own opportunities. not at all somewhat very well
+Give evidence that it's possible to improve a skill by practicing. not at all somewhat very well Describe ways to "grow my intelligence."
+Describe ways to grow my intelligence. not at all somewhat very well Recognize that stereotypes may cause me to limit my own opportunities. not at all somewhat very well